remiflopper/finch-robot-project/README.md

 2. Create an artistic drawing using the robot's movements
 3. Navigate a maze autonomously

-Your program must demonstrate your understanding of Java programming concepts from APCSA and object-oriented design principles while creating an engaging robot behavior.
+Your program must demonstrate your understanding of Java programming concepts from APCSA and object-orietnted design principles while creating an engaging robot behavior.

 ## Learning Objectives
 - Apply Java programming concepts in a physical computing context